CliMA/EnsembleKalmanProcesses.jl/examples/SCAMPy/experiments/scm_pycles_pipeline/README.md

 Author: Ignacio Lopez-Gomez

-Last updated : May 2021
+Last updated : June 2021

-To perform simulations, first we need to clone the SCAMPy repo to this directory,
+To perform simulations, first we need to clone the SCAMPy repo to this directory (i.e., the `scm_pycles_pipeline` directory),

   >> git clone https://github.com/CliMA/SCAMPy.git